deephacks/jobpipe/readme.md

 #### Example 5 - Observers

-Jobpipe is not logging opinionated, but this can be implemented by observing task status transitions.
-Observers may also reject task execution.
-Observers can be used to create a persistent history of task execution.
+Observers can be used to implement things like logging, monitoring, persistent history etc. Observers may also reject task execution.

 ```java
 public class JobObserverLog implements JobObserver {